-Introducing Katrin Sif einarsdottir, guide extraordinaire for our incredible Icelandic Wilderness Expedition.
-Kat’s passion and love for her home country and the wonderful Icelandic horse shines through as brightly as a clear day in the Iceland highlands.
-Rest assured Globetrotters, if you have the unique pleasure of riding with the herd alongside Kat and the rest of the team in Iceland you are in for an experience that will stay with you forever after.
-Let’s get to know here a little more shall we?
+Introducing Katrin Sif einarsdottir, guide extraordinaire for our incredible Wilderness Expedition and the Touch of the Highlands Ride in Iceland.
+Kat’s passion and love for her home country and the wonderful Icelandic horse shines through as brightly as a clear day in the Icelandic highlands.
+Rest assured, globetrotters, if you have the unique pleasure of riding with the herd alongside Kat and the rest of the team in Iceland, the experience will stay with you forever after.
+Let’s get to know Katrin a little better, shall we?

 How long have you been guiding for your riding outfit in Iceland?
 And what was the background, history, reason for starting?